mshobair/precisionFDA_Covid19_repo/README.md

 cd precisionFDA_Covid19_repo
 ```
 <!-- GP - Edited to clarify script can be edited to point to one's own dataset but that this will just work without an edit -->

+If you are interested in end-to-end pipelining of your data, then start by following the Extraction step.
+Otherwise, the data visualization module can be investigated using processed sequence motif data in the "output" folder.
 ## Creating and indexing SQLite database (E in ETL)
-This script can  be edited to point to your own datafile but can be ran as is with the demonstration data.
+This script can  be edited to point to your own datafile but can be run as is with the demonstration data.
+Indexing can take time, however the queries are very fast with minor optimizations.
 ```sh
 cd extract_to_sql/
 # change input table paths to their local paths